ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

     "last day", etc.)

+..
+The explanation below is wrong.
+The scraped text will be mapped with the most similar key of the selected map, and then extracted value is the key-related value defined in the map.

 .. _alyvix_designer_options_components_text_map:
 .. topic:: **Map**

-   The text type's *Map* mode will collect the individual words recognized from the subselection and make them available to the :ref:`map interface in Editor <alyvix_editor_interface_top>`.
-   The :guilabel:`Map` dropdown allows you to choose any map that has already been defined.
-   Map will match any recognized text regardless of content.
+   When *Map* mode is selected, the scraped text will be mapped to the most similar key in the selected Map (the Map can be chosen in the :ref:`map interface in Editor <alyvix_editor_interface_top>`).
+The extracted value will be the map value associated with that key.

 .. image:: images/ad_type_submenu_text_map_sized.png
    :class: image-boxshadow